 Where You Cannot Camp for Free

 You should be aware of the places that you cannot generally camp for free.
-The most obvious is any place that you do not have permission.
+The most obvious is any place that you do not have permission to.
 You don’t want to be woken in the middle of the night by the police or a landowner telling you to move.

 Of course, you are more likely to get away with camping if you are in a small campervan, than in a large travel trailer like ours.

 - National Parks

 - Rest stops in states that forbid it

 How to Reliably Find Free Boondocking Every Time

 After boondocking as a stopover and spending days at dispersed free campsites, I have a system that I am going to tell you about.
 This system for finding campsites is how I find boondocking sites at midnight when we are ready to stop for the night.
 This is the same way I find camp spots when I am planning months in advance.